suncoast-devs/handbook/lessons/js-fetch/lecture.md

 url: "https://restcountries.eu/rest/v2/all/"
 ```

+---

+# Deserialize...

+[.column]

-- This is because the response _body_ itself must be _converted_ into a form we
+- This is because the response _body_ itself must be _converted_ into a form we can use.
-  can use.
-- Fortunately, the `response` object gives us a method to gain access to the
+- Fortunately, the `response` object gives us a method to gain access to the JSON:

-  JSON:
+[.column]

 ```javascript
 fetch('https://restcountries.eu/rest/v2/all')